Mercury-Language/mercury/Documentation/README.macOS.md

 and only when using GCC version 4.3 or later as the C compiler.

 If `clang` is being used as the C compiler, then the only low-level C grades available are the `none*` grades.
-The high-level C, Java and C# grades all work.
+The high-level C, Java, and C# grades all work.
 The C# grades require the Mono .NET implementation.
 (See [README.CSharp.md](README.CSharp.md) for further details.)